-Bookshop.org has a mission of helping Indie bookstores thrive.
-Customers can choose to purchase their books from a specific independent bookstore affiliated with Bookshop.org, OR from the site itself.
-Independent bookstores choosing to sell through the site receive a 30% profit from every sale.
+Bookshop.org ‘s mission is helping Indie bookstores thrive.
+Choose to purchase their books from an independent bookstore affiliated with Bookshop.org, OR from the site itself.
+Bookstores choosing to sell through the site receive a 30% profit from every sale.

 Indiebound to find your closest independent bookstore.

-Find Gwen’s nature greeting cards and other delightful gifts created from her art.
-Available here.
-(The current owners maintain Gwen’s original unique shop in Benzonia Michigan.
+Gwen Frostic’s nature greeting cards and other delightful gifts created from her art are Available here.
+(The current owners maintain Gwen’s original, unique shop in Benzonia, Michigan.
 The beautiful cards are printed from Gwen’s own linoleum-blocks on her Heidelberg printing presses.)

 The charities below are all nature conservation focused.
 (They are well rated, 3 or 4 stars, on Charity Navigator’s site.)
 Click on name to reach website.